Cancer of the Cervix

 Radiation therapy refers to the use of high-energy rays, particles, or radioactive materials to destroy cancer cells in a localized area of the body.
 The goal of radiation therapy is to kill the cancer cells while minimizing the exposure of normal cells to radiation.

 Women can minimize their risk of developing cervical cancer by reducing their risk of HPV infection.
 The virus is most commonly transmitted via sexual contact and intercourse.
+Since most HPV infections do not cause any symptoms, it is not possible to know for certain whether you or your partner is infected with HPV.
 Refraining from genital contact with an infected person or using a condom will reduce the risk of HPV infection.
 It is important to note that condoms are not 100% effective because they only protect the covered area.
 Other forms of contraceptives and barriers such as birth control pills, diaphragms, and intrauterine devices (IUDs) do not protect the woman against HPV infection.

 If a woman smokes, quitting also reduces her chance of developing cervical cancer.